 Not everyone who’s interested in your service becomes a feasible business opportunity.
-Data suggests that up to 79% of leads never translate into sales.
-This can happen for numerous reasons, one of which is as simple as the prospect not being a good match.
+Data suggests that up to 79% of leads don’t translate into sales.
+This can happen for numerous reasons, one of which is that the prospect is simply not a good match.

 - What is a client intake form?

 - Who can benefit from using client intake forms?